smpooleChicago/Data37000_AnnaVibhaSophie_Final/README.md

 Sophie Poole, Anna Sirtori, Vibha Velmurugan

-Analyzing the filtered OpenImages animal dataset for the classification of 9 animal classes: Dog, Bird, Horse, Cat, Fish, Frog, Bear, Snake, Sheep.
+Analyzing the OpenImages dataset for the classification of 9 animal classes: Dog, Bird, Horse, Cat, Fish, Frog, Bear, Snake, Sheep.

 Everyone contributed to the Statement and Summary documents.